VanirDev/VariantEncumbrance/README.md

 - **Heavily Encumbered (old Strength Multiplier) (Metric System):** Multiplier used to calculate maximum carrying weight from the strength ability score (Metric System).",

+- **Enable or disable the strength multiplier feature**: Enable or disable the strength multiplier feature.

-- **Strength Multiplier:** Multiplier used to calculate maximum carrying weight from the strength ability score.",
+- **Strength Multiplier:** Work only with strength multiplier feature enabled.
+Multiplier used to calculate maximum carrying weight from the strength ability score.",

 - **Strength Multiplier (Metric System):** Multiplier used to calculate maximum carrying weight from the strength ability score (Metric System).",